mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

 ## Install using the interactive script

 !!! info "Installation Script Overview"
+    The interactive script is a convenient script to help you set up mathesar.
+But it is highly opinionated.
+    Although it provides certain configuration options, it might not be suitable if you are planning to modify the services installed or want control over your setup.
+Please look at the [Manual Install section](#manual-install) if you want to customise the setup process.

+    The installation script will set up

+    - A database server to store the metadata, it can also be used for the user data
+    - The Mathesar webserver - Runs the Mathesar APP
+    - A reverse proxy - Sets up the SSL certificate needed for `https`, serves the static js, css files.
-    The interactive script will set up a database server, the Mathesar webserver, an upgrade server for upgrading using the UI and a reverse proxy.
-If you want to customise the setup process, please look at the [Manual Install section](#manual-install)
+    - An upgrade server for upgrading using the UI - A convinence service to allow updating the Mathesar APP using the UI

 1. Paste this command into your terminal to begin installing the latest version of Mathesar: